MSiccDev/PortableUserVoice/README.md

 This requests fills in the UserTokens.AccessToken and UserTokens.AccessTokenSecret.
 You just need to save them.

-AuthService provides also the ```csharp IsUserAuthenticated() ``` method, which lets you check if you have saved the tokens already whenever you need an authenticated API call (like on SuggestionsClient or the UserClient methods).
+AuthService provides also the ``` IsUserAuthenticated() ``` method, which lets you check if you have saved the tokens already whenever you need an authenticated API call (like on SuggestionsClient or the UserClient methods).

-The usage of the ```csharp LoginAsOwner() ``` method is quite similiar, except that you don't need the authentication step as you'll get the OwnerTokens directly from the UserVoice API.
+The usage of the ``` LoginAsOwner() ``` method is quite similiar, except that you don't need the authentication step as you'll get the OwnerTokens directly from the UserVoice API.
 OwnerTokens are used for the TicketClient.
-The TicketClient is aware of this and calls the ```csharp IsOwnerAuthenticated() ``` method, and logs you in if needed (you should save the OwnerTokens as well to avoid unneccesary API calls).
+The TicketClient is aware of this and calls the ``` IsOwnerAuthenticated() ``` method, and logs you in if needed (you should save the OwnerTokens as well to avoid unneccesary API calls).

 The Utilities namespace has a experimental HTMLHelper to encode and decode html strings.